Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Algebraic relations between bases

 To calculate the matrix element of operator $\hat{M}_9$ in the spherical basis set

-we use the connection between parabolic and spherical bases given in Ref. \onlinecite{le2019para} as
+we use the connection between parabolic and spherical bases given in Ref. \cite{le2019para} as

-Here in Equation \eqref{eqn:sphere-para}, matrix element $W_{\lambda; n_p}^{n,L,Q,J}$ of the interbasis transformation between spherical and parabolic bases was first given in Ref. \onlinecite{le2019para} and is now written in a more compact form in \ref{app:A}.
-We can then easily transform the parabolic representation of $\hat{M}_9$ into the spherical representation by inserting Equation \eqref{eqn:sphere-para} into Equation \eqref{eqn:matrix-M9-para} as
+Here in \Eref{eqn:sphere-para}, matrix element $W_{\lambda; n_p}^{n,L,Q,J}$ of the interbasis transformation between spherical and parabolic bases was first given in Ref. \cite{le2019para} and is now written in a more compact form in \ref{app:A}.
+We can then easily transform the parabolic representation of $\hat{M}_9$ into the spherical representation by inserting \Eref{eqn:sphere-para} and \Eref{eqn:matrix-M9-para} into \Eref{eqn:matrix-M9-sphere} as

-The first term in the last line of Equation \eqref{eqn:matrix-M9-2} comes from the orthogonality of matrix $W_{\lambda; n_p}^{n,L,Q,J}$, but the second term needs to be simplified.
+The first term in the last line of \Eref{eqn:matrix-M9-2} comes from the orthogonality of matrix $W_{\lambda; n_p}^{n,L,Q,J}$, but the second term needs to be simplified.

-For this purpose, we develop a recurrence relation of matrix element $W_{\lambda; n_p}^{n,L,Q,J}$ and apply it to the second term of Equation \eqref{eqn:matrix-M9-2}.
+For this purpose, we develop a recurrence relation of matrix element $W_{\lambda; n_p}^{n,L,Q,J}$ and apply it to the second term of \Eref{eqn:matrix-M9-2}.
 Detailed calculations are given in \ref{app:A}.
 As a result, we obtain a compact form for this second term and consequently calculate the non-zero matrix elements of the Laplace-Runge-Lenz component $\hat{M}_9$ in the spherical representation as

 with the coefficients